streamr-dev/network/docs/docs/guides/become-an-operator.md

 ## Migrating from Brubeck

 If you’ve been running a Streamr node in the past you might be familiar with a two step process– run some software and stake some tokens, i.e. a software step and a blockchain step.
 Behind the scenes, the Streamr core team would validate user’s stake and transfer tokens to node runner wallets at the end of each month.
-This has worked, but its been highly centralized.
+This has worked, but it's been highly centralized.
 With the introduction of stream Sponsorships, Operators, Sponsors and Delegators we now have everything we need for a peer to peer decentralized and market based incentivization on Streamr.
 The most important role is the Operator, so let's learn how to become one.

 :::tip Streamr 1.0 network versus the Brubeck (older) network
 - You can run ~~up to 5 nodes per IP address~~ any number of nodes from the same IP address, although one node per machine is recommended